Bomin75/notes/content/BIOA01/Cell Biology and Metabolism/index.md

 - A form of potential energy held in the chemical bonds between pairs of atoms in a molecule
 - Strong bonds have less potential energy
+- Weak bonds have more potential energy -> outermost bond of ATP has the highest energy

 Packaged Energy